k-warren/k-warren/README.md

 # 💫 About Me:
-I'm currently working on better understanding javascript<br>I'm looking for help with javascript<br>I'm currently learning javascript<br>
+I'm currently working on developing a website for an upcoming local radio station<br>I'm looking for help with javascript<br>I'm currently learning C#<br>

 ## 🌐 Socials: